Shelf Abuse is the personal blog of British writer, designer and occasional artist Carl Doherty.

-- In 2018 I helped create and co-curate the Inkhead event, the first comics event ever held in my hometown of Southend-on-Sea.
+• In 2018 I helped create and co-curate the Inkhead event, the first comics event ever held in my hometown of Southend-on-Sea.
 This workshop, in collaboration with Laydeez Do Comics and arts organisation Metal, saw a dozen local and international comic creators enjoy a week of workshops and creative time at Chalkwell Hall, and culminated in a public event.
-The group reformed for a follow-up workshop event in 2019.

-- I’ve self-published several books under my Bothersome Books label, including my mammoth debut novel Welcome to The Fold, as well as Emily Babb’s superb dystopian novel These Unnatural Men.
+• I’ve self-published several books under my Bothersome Books label (now Shelf Abuse Books), including my mammoth debut novel Welcome to The Fold, and edited and designed several others, including EJ Babb’s These Unnatural Men.

 Hang on… if you begin producing your own literature, won’t criticising other people’s work make you some kind of backstabbing, duplicitous bastard?